Balija: Balija branches

+Relation to Kapu

+Kapus are closely related to Balijas and both are often enumerated together in government, sociological and psephological contexts.
+Sri Andhra Vignanamu mentions four sections in Telaga community — Telagas (or Naidus), Ontaris (or Doras), Balijas, and Kapus.
+Anthropological Survey of India notes that Kapus of Coastal Andhra are ethnically similar to Balijas of Rayalaseema.

+Various sources note the similarities between the communities of Kapu, Telaga, Balija, and Ontari.
+These terms are often used as synonyms and are mentioned as sections of each other.
+Kapu, Telaga, and Balija are considered as variant names of the same community in different regions.
+Andhra Pradesh government's Kapu Welfare and Development Corporation refers to Kapu, Telaga, Balija, and Ontari communities collectively as Kapu.

 Caste titles

 Some Balijas use surnames such as Naidu or Nayudu, and Naicker, which share a common root.
 Nayaka as a term was first used during the Vishnukundina dynasty that ruled from the Krishna and Godavari deltas during the 3rd century AD.
 During the Kakatiya dynasty, the Nayaka title was bestowed to warriors who had received land and the title as a part of the Nayankarapuvaram system for services rendered to the court.
 The Nayaka was noted to be an officer in the Kakatiya court; there being a correlation between holding the Nayankara, the possession of the administrative title Angaraksha and the status title Nayaka.

 A more widespread usage of the Nayaka title amongst the Balijas appears to have happened during the Vijayanagara empire where the Balija merchant-warriors rose to political and cultural power and claimed Nayaka positions.

 Dynasties

 The Vijayanagara empire was based on an expanding, cash-oriented economy enhanced by Balija tax-farming.
 Some Balija families were appointed to supervise provinces as Nayaks (governors, commanders) by the Vijayanagara kings, some of which are: